6.3 Classifying Human Variation

 Typological Approach

-The typological approach involves creating a , which is a system of discrete types, or categories.
+The typological approach involves creating a typology, which is a system of discrete types, or categories.
 This approach was widely used by scientists up through the early 20th century.
 Racial classifications are typological classifications.
 They place people into a small number of discrete categories, or races, based on a few readily observable traits, such as skin colour, hair texture, facial features, and body build.

 Racial Classifications and Racism